dblohm7/dblohm7.github.com/source/_posts/2014-08-14-diffusion-of-responsibility.markdown

 ---
-Something that I've been noticing on numerous social media and discussion forum sites is that whenever Firefox comes up, inevitably there are comments in those threads that steer toward Firefox performance.
+Something that I've been noticing on numerous social media and discussion forum sites is that whenever Firefox comes up, inevitably there are comments in those threads about Firefox performance.
 Given my role at Mozilla, these comments are of particular interest to me.

-The reaction to roc's [recent blog post](http://robert.ocallahan.org/2014/08/choose-firefox-now-or-later-you-wont.html) has motivated me enough to respond to a specific subset of comments that exhibit the following pattern:
+The reaction to roc's [recent blog post](http://robert.ocallahan.org/2014/08/choose-firefox-now-or-later-you-wont.html) has motivated me enough to respond to a specific subset of comments.
+These comments all exhibit a certain pattern: their authors are experiencing problems with Firefox, are very dissatisfied, but they are not reporting them in a way that is actionable by Mozilla.

-* They contain declarations that Firefox has serious performance and/or memory problems;
-* They include a brief anecdote about jank/crashes/memory that the commenter has personally experienced;
-* They link to other similar comments as evidence;
-* They claim that Mozilla is in denial and refuses to find problems and fix them;
-* They include nothing that is actionable by Mozilla.

-To me the common theme in these comments is that their authors are experiencing problems but are not reporting them to Mozilla in an actionable way.

 How Mozilla Finds Problems
 --------------------------